NUMEV Seminar “Data-driven modeling and time series prediction using the generalized Langevin equation”

 Abstract

 Most systems of scientific interest are interacting many-body systems.
 One typically describes their kinetics in terms of a low-dimensional reaction coordinate, which in general is influenced by the entire system.
 The dynamics of such a reaction coordinate is governed by the generalized Langevin equation (GLE), an integro-differential stochastic equation, and involves a memory function, which describes how the dynamics depends on previous values of the reaction coordinate.
 The GLE is thus a systematic non-Markovian description of the dynamics of a system in terms of coarse-grained variables.
-We have recently introduced a novel hybrid projection scheme that allows to extract the GLE parameters from time series data in a form that is convenient for analytic and numerical treatments.
-In the talk I discuss a few examples where the GLE can be used to interpret and model data in different fields of science.
+We have recently introduced a novel hybrid projection scheme that allows the GLE parameters to be extracted from time series data in a form that is convenient for analytical and numerical treatments.
+In the talk, I discuss a few examples where the GLE can be used to interpret and model data in different fields of science.

 Receive a weekly summary of the UM agenda